spatialos/gdk-for-unity/docs/content/build.md

 You can now find the built-out workers in `build/assembly/worker` in the root of the SpatialOS GDK for Unity project.

 #### TIP: Speed up development iteration with worker quick-run
- When you are developing with the GDK, you don't need to build out workers all the time, you can use quick-run to run both workers in your Unity Editor using Ctrl+L (Windows) or Cmd+L (Mac).
+ When you are developing with the GDK, you don't need to build out workers all the time, you can use quick-run to run two workers in your Unity Editor using Ctrl+L (Windows) or Cmd+L (Mac).

  This tutorial takes you through the steps to start up a cloud deployment.
 When you are developing with the GDK, you don’t need to always use a cloud deployment; you can use a local deployment instead.
 In a local deployment, you can either build your workers to run locally or use quick-run.
 With quick-run you can run multiple workers in your Unity Editor, to speed up development iteration.